 - Avoid using strong acidic wheel cleaners, especially on spoked wheels.
 If such products are used on hard-to-remove dirt, do not leave the cleaner on the affected area any longer than instructed.
-Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage windshields, cowlings, panels, other plastic parts, and the mufflers.
+Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage plastic parts (such as cowlings, panels, windshields, headlight lenses, meter lenses, etc.) and the mufflers.
 Use only a soft, clean cloth or sponge with mild detergent and water to clean plastic.
 However, if the mufflers cannot be thoroughly cleaned with mild detergent, alkaline products and a soft brush may be used.